pauliusuza/node-netcore-demo/README.md

 This project demonstrates the minimum setup needed to run a DLL compiled with NetCore 1.0 inside Node.js using Edge.js framework.

+# Why?

+This setup opens possibilities for deploying hybrid open source / closed source Node.js powered applications for enterprise (on premises) server environments, or desktop environments such as Electron.

 ## Setup for macOS

 ### Prerequisites